 Have you ever watched the Discovery Channel or Animal Planet and wondered what goes on behind the cameras or what it would be like to actually have a job as a scientist, traveling to exotic locations to study wild animals?
 In this book scientist Christina Allen gives an "insiders view" of a wildlife biologist working in Africa--complete with being kept awake by munching hippos and baby lion cubs.

 Dog Finds Lost Dolphins!: And More True Stories of Amazing Animal Heroes by Elizabeth Carney (J 636 CAR)

-Planet Ark: Preserving Earth's Biodiversity by Adreienne Mason.
+Planet Ark: Preserving Earth's Biodiversity by Adrienne Mason.
 Illustrated by Margot Thompson.
 (J 577 MAS)